chettrick/stm32cubef4/Projects/STM324x9I_EVAL/Examples/RTC/RTC_TimeStamp/readme.txt

 on the debugger in aShowTime and aShowTimeStamp variables.

 LED1 is turned ON when the RTC configuration is done correctly.
-LED4 is tured ON/OFF when the timestamp event is produced.
+LED4 is turned ON/OFF when the timestamp event is produced.
 LED3 is turned ON in  the case of error.

 @note Care must be taken when using HAL_Delay(), this function provides accurate delay (in milliseconds)